HamiltonMultimedia/hello-world/README.md

 I'm doing it again.
 As a great man once said.
 Nothing gets easier.
 You just get better at doing it.

+Don't trust anyone.